Alternate Fighter: Expanded

 3rd-level Guardian Archetype feature

-You gain proficiency in leatherworker's and smith's tools.
+You gain proficiency in smith's tools.
+Whenever you make

-+1 Armor Class bonus until the end of your next long rest.
+or a shield you touch.
+It grants its user +1 bonus to Armor Class until the beginning of your next long rest.

 7th-level Guardian Archetype feature

-you gain temporary hit points equal to your Fighter level.
+feet of you gain temporary hit points equal to 1d6 + your Constitution modifier (minimum of 1).

 Stalwart Defender